thedges/PSBulkAction/README.md

 <b>Bulk Edit Tab</b><br/>

 Bulk editor screen that will apply all settings to every record returned by the SAQL query.
-The edit fields shown are driven by the 'PSBulkActionConfig' record configuration as defined in step #3 below.
+The edit fields shown on the page are dynamic and are driven by the 'PSBulkActionConfig' record configuration as defined in step #3 below.

 ![alt text](https://github.com/thedges/PSBulkAction/blob/master/PSBulkAction-BulkEdit.png "Bulk Edit")